Deep Photonic Reservoir Computer Based on Frequency Multiplexing with Fully Analog Connection Between Layers: Conclusion

 \section{Conclusion}

-We presented a fully analog photonic implementation of a deep reservoir computer.
-The connection between the two layers is performed in the analog domain with no processing or storing on a digital computer.
+We presented a fully analog photonic implementation of a two-layer deep reservoir computer.
+The connection between the layers is performed in the analog domain, with no processing or storing on a digital computer.
 The presented implementation also allows for two independent RC computations to be executed at the same time.
-We found that the deep-RC configuration, obtained by connecting in series the two RCs, performs better than a parallel-RC configuration, where the two RCs are connected to the same output, and process the same input data, but do not interact during computation.
+We found that the deep-RC configuration, obtained by connecting two RCs in series, performs better than a parallel-RC configuration, where two RCs process the same input data without interacting.

 The reported experiment has only two layers, but deeper schemes are in principle possible.
 New layers can be added to the deep-RC by using more than two lasers, provided that the generated combs do not overlap each other.
-The C band could host $10$ parallel computations (considering combs $3$ nm wide, see Fig.\ \ref{fig:comb}).
+The C band could host $10$ parallel computations (considering combs with widths of $3$ nm, see Fig.\ \ref{fig:comb}).
 These $10$ parallel computations could be employed to constitute a single $10$-layers deep-RC, or even multiple deep-RC running in parallel, each one composed of fewer layers.
 On the other hand, broader combs would be able to encode more neurons in each reservoir.
 Thus, a balance between the number of layers and the number of neurons per layer has to be searched for.
 In any case, integrating (partially or entirely) the experiment, as proposed in \cite{Kassa2018}, could be a route to scaling up the system while simplifying its stabilization.

+We note that, for simplicity, in the present experiment the final output $ \Yrc{n}$ was obtained digitally by carrying out the linear combination as described in Eq. \eqref{eq:TWO}.
+However, as described in Eq. \eqref{eq:TWOB} and reported in our previous works \cite{Lupo2021,Butschek2022}, the output can also be obtained in the analog domain without loss of performance.

-Although we already explored two strategies for optimizing the interconnection among the two deep-RC layers, many ideas are still to be tested (see e.g., \cite{Gallicchio2017,wright2022deep,Nakajima2022}) and could be the object of further investigation.
+Although we explored two strategies for optimizing the interconnection between the two deep-RC layers, many ideas are still to be tested (see e.g., \cite{Gallicchio2017,wright2022deep,Nakajima2022}) and could be the object of further investigation.